-- (a) "Buyer" shall mean a Homeownership Program participant who has obtained a mortgage pre-approval letter from a lender. - (b) "Buyer's annual recertification date" shall mean the date the buyer obtains a lender's mortgage pre-approval. - (c) "Buyer's List" shall mean the list signed by two or more eligible buyers who are interested in purchasing the same HACP owned property. - (d) "First-time homeowner" shall mean that no family member of the household owned any present ownership interest in a residence of any family member during the three years preceding commencement of homeownership assistance. - (e) "Gross Aid Standard" means the standard utilized to determine the supplement to the income of a low-income household to enable the buyer to purchase standard quality housing in the private marketplace. - (f) "Qualified Mortgage" shall be insured by FHA, Guaranteed by VA, or funded by Fannie Mae, Freddie Mac, or other governmental entity, state or local housing finance agency, nonprofit organization, or a regional Federal Home Loan Bank under one of its affordable housing programs. - (g) "Soft-second mortgage Calculation" shall mean the calculation used to estimate a non-paying interest free second mortgage loan offered to eligible public housing Program participants.
-The amount of the soft-second mortgage is reduced 10 percent (10%) a year over a ten-year period. - (h) "Homeownership Expense Payment" consists of the principal, interest, taxes, and insurance (PITI) associated with first mortgage debt along with the corresponding monthly utility allowance for unit size, maintenance expense, and major repairs in accordance with 24 CFR 982.635 C2. - (i) "Total Family Payment" or "TFP" means that portion of the homeownership expense that the family must pay.
-It is generally thirty percent (30%) of the family's adjusted income, plus any difference between the payment standard and the actual housing cost.
+- "Buyer" shall mean a Homeownership Program participant who has obtained a mortgage pre-approval letter from a lender. - "Buyer's annual recertification date" shall mean the date the buyer obtains a lender's mortgage pre-approval. - "Buyer's List" shall mean the list signed by two or more eligible buyers who are interested in purchasing the same HACP owned property. - 4) "First-time homeowner" shall mean that no family member of the household owned any present ownership interest in a residence of any family member during the three years preceding commencement of homeownership assistance. - 5) "Gross Aid Standard" means the standard utilized to determine the supplement to the income of a low income household to enable the buyer to purchase standard quality housing in the private marketplace. - 6) "Qualified Mortgage" shall be insured by FHA, Guaranteed by VA, or funded by Fannie Mae, Freddie Mac, or other governmental entity, state or local housing finance agency, nonprofit organization, or a regional Federal Home Loan Bank under one of its affordable housing programs. - 7) "Soft-second mortgage Calculation" shall mean the calculation used to estimate a non-paying interest free second mortgage loan offered to eligible public housing Program participants.
+The amount of the soft-second mortgage is reduced 10 percent (10%) a year over a ten-year period. - 8) "Homeownership Expense Payment" consists of the principal, interest, taxes, and insurance (PITI) associated with first mortgage debt along with the corresponding monthly utility allowance for unit size, maintenance expense, and major repairs in accordance with 24 CFR 982.635 C2. - 9) "Total Family Payment" or "TFP" means that portion of the homeownership expense that the family must pay.
+It is generally thirty percent (30%) of the family's adjusted income, plus any difference between the payment standard and the actual housing cost. - 10) "Subordination" prioritizes collateralized debt, ranking one behind another for purposes of collecting repayment from a debtor.